Our curriculum at CHIS

 Children are given plenty of opportunities to develop their speaking and listening skills across the curriculum.
-Each class has a role-play area where children enjoy developing their social skills and imagination and drama is planned into our lessons regularly.
+In early years and year 1, each class has a role-play area where children enjoy developing their social skills and imagination and drama is planned into our lessons regularly.
 Our whole-school approach of talk partners is crucial to ensuring that all children have an opportunity to discuss their thoughts and ideas and respond appropriately to others’.
 At Chalkwell Hall Infants, we strongly believe that talk is invaluable in moving learning forward through verbalising of ideas before writing and using discussion to identify areas for improvement within their work.
 Our aim is to ensure that all of our children show competence and confidence when speaking in front of others.

 We teach our children to form their letters using cursive script.
 As a school we teach cursive writing because it is important to develop a handwriting style that is clear, fluent, legible and fast for first time learners.